 How you can get more milk when you pump

-Breastfeeding is a skill, and it takes some time to get better at it.
+Breastfeeding is a skill, and it takes some time to feel like an expert.
 Many find pumping breast milk even less instinctive.
-Like breastfeeding, pumping is a skill that can take some time to perfect, and some people don’t pump as much milk as they’d like to when they’re first starting out.
+Like directly breastfeeding or nursing, pumping is a skill that can take some time to perfect, and some people don’t pump as much milk as they’d like to when they’re first starting out.

 One of the most common questions about pumping is how to make the most of it, and how to get the most milk from it.
-This is partially because, unlike when you’re nursing, you can see exactly how much milk you’re accumulating when you pump, and partially because even the most advanced models of pumps aren’t quite as good as a well-latched baby at coaxing milk out.
+This is partially because, unlike when you’re nursing, you can see exactly how much milk you’re accumulating when you pump, and partially because pumping is taking up your time!
 Luckily, there are a few strategies to get more milk when you pump.

 Warmth

-Heat can help to stimulate milk production, which is why many nursing parents find that just coming out of a hot shower is a great time to pump.
+Heat can help to relax our bodies and increase blood flow to our breasts.
+This is why many nursing parents find that just coming out of a hot shower is a great time to pump.
 Warm compresses can also help, and can be a more portable option, if you’re looking for something to take to work.

 Try a massage or compression

 Hands-free pumping is great, but putting those free hands back to work can sometimes be exactly what your body needs to effectively stimulate your breasts.
 Many find that it helps to gently massage their breasts starting on the outside and then working their way in a spiral pattern, like the one healthcare providers use for breast exams.
-Research confirms that this sort of hands-on pumping produces more and fattier milk.
+Research suggests that this sort of hands-on pumping produces more ounces and higher fat content milk.

 Be nice to your nipples